St. Assam's Church

-St. Assam's is the name of two historic churches in the village of Raheny, Dublin, one a ruin in the middle of the village, one the structurally sound but no longer primary church built for the local Roman Catholic community of the area after the revival of religious rights.
-Both buildings lie within the area of the ráth (ring fort) which gave the village and district its name, and which was perhaps 110 m across.
+St. Assam's is a pair of historic churches in the village of Raheny, Dublin.
+One was built for the local Roman Catholic community of the area after the revival of religious rights and no longer serves the primary church.
+The other is a ruin in the middle of the village.
+Both buildings lie within the area of the ráth (ring fort) which gives the village and district their name, and which was perhaps 110 m across.

 Background

-There was settlement in the Raheny area dating back to at least Celtic times, and it is believed a Christian establishment back to early Christian times in Ireland.
-The Parish of Raheny was erected in the 12th century, not later than 1152, probably initially in the Archdiocese of Glendalough and then in the Fingal Deanery of the Diocese of Dublin, and almost certainly had had a church for many years by then.
+Settlement in the Raheny area dates back to at least Celtic times, and a Christian establishment may date back to early Christian times in Ireland.
+The Parish of Raheny was erected in the 12th century, no later than 1152, probably initially in the Archdiocese of Glendalough and then in the Fingal Deanery of the Diocese of Dublin, and almost certainly had had a church for many years by then.

 The first surviving reference to a church building in the area dates from 1189, in a papal bull of Clement.
-The Chapel of Raheny is mentioned again in a concession of the Archbishop of Dublin (1372) and a will (John Sheriff, 1472), which left money "for the care of the churches of Raheny, Coolock and Little Grange."
+The Chapel of Raheny is mentioned again in a concession of the Archbishop of Dublin (1372) and a will (John Sheriff, 1472), which left money "for the care of the churches of Raheny, Coolock and Little Grange".
 No specific church name is given in any of these documents.